 The best way to know for sure is to get examined.
 Dr. Barney will give you a full examination and let you know the best course of treatment, and how to proceed.

-Besides the areas described above (your jaw, neck, shoulders, head, and sometimes fingertips) TMJ can affect your mental state.
+Besides your jaw, neck, shoulders, head, and sometimes fingertips, TMJ can affect your mental state.
 Although it has no adverse effects on the body otherwise, it can make you feel self-conscious and sluggish when you constantly have to deal with pain or jaw locking.
 Other symptoms like migraines can adversely affect your day-to-day life, as well.

-TENS treatments are intended for TMJ that is really affecting you every day.
+TENS treatment is necessary when TMJ is affecting you everyday.
 It is not intended for people who have only some pain or jaw cracking every now and then.
-TENS treatments work best when your TMJ is seriously affecting your concentration and mood.
+TENS treatment work best when your TMJ is seriously affecting your concentration and mood.
 It’s also used for more serious conditions related to TMJ such as jaw locking.